 AV1 in different school settings

 AV1 suits a range of ages and settings.
-In schools, it has supported CYP aged 4-18 in primary, secondary, further education colleges and AP.
+In schools, it has supported CYP aged 4-18 in:

-A growing number of CYP are going to school but struggling to get into the classroom.
-This is where some secondary schools have been using AV1s in new and creative ways.
+A growing number of CYP are going to school but struggling to get into the classroom (due to behaviour, for example).
+This is where some secondary schools are using AV1s in new and creative ways.